icopy-site/awesome/docs/awesome/awesome-open-hardware.md

 * [Openhardware.science](https://openhardware.science/) - Make open science hardware ubiquitous by 2025.
 * [Openlifescience](https://openlifesci.org/) - Program to make Open Science ambassadors in research.
 * [Thingiverse](https://www.thingiverse.com/) - A platform for sharing and contributing to design hardware for 3D printing, laser cutting and CNC milling.
+* [Kitspace.org](https://kitspace.org) - A place to build and share electronics projects.

 ## Podcasts